SDA-SE/sda-dropwizard-commons/README.md

 ##### Open Tracing

-The module [`sda-commons-server-opentracing`](./sda-commons-server-opentracing/README.md) provides [OpenTracing](https://opentracing.io/) instrumentation for Jax-Rs.
+The module [`sda-commons-server-opentracing`](./sda-commons-server-opentracing/README.md) provides [OpenTracing](https://opentracing.io/) instrumentation for JAX-RS.
-Other bundles like `sda-commons-client-jersey`, `sda-commons-server-morphia` or `sda-commons-server-s3` come with build in instrumentation.
+Other bundles like `sda-commons-client-jersey`, `sda-commons-server-morphia` or `sda-commons-server-s3` come with built in instrumentation.

 Besides instrumentation it's also required to specify a collector, like [Jaeger](https://www.jaegertracing.io/).
 The module [`sda-commons-server-jaeger`](./sda-commons-server-jaeger/README.md) provides the Jaeger collector.